AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/audience-criteria.md

 ## Target {#target}

 This is where you enter the URL(s) that you want a specific Dialogue to be shown on.
+You also have the option of adding exclusions.

 Acceptable formats: